-Master basic coding with this beginner-friendly course bundle
+Learn basic coding with this beginner-friendly course bundle

 Become A Full-Stack Web Developer: Beginner To Advanced (19.5 hours, 173 lessons; $199.99 value)

-This full-stack primer will help you master core development tools like HTML, CSS, PHP and Bootstrap in order to start building your own programming projects from start to finish.
+This full-stack primer will help you understand core development tools like HTML, CSS, PHP and Bootstrap in order to start building your own programming projects from start to finish.
 You'll develop skills right away that you can apply in miniprojects that will test your ability to fetch data, build shopping carts and work with online payments.

 Build Responsive Real World Websites with HTML5 and CSS3 (11 hours, 77 lessons; $199.99 value)